- Sonic the Hedgehog

 Many of the levels are based on areas found in previous games – Splash Hill Zone (Green Hill), Casino Street (Casino Night), Lost Labyrinth (Labyrinth), Mad Gear (Metropolis) and E.G.G.
 Station.
 As such, there’s very little to actually see new here, though Lost Labyrinth is a better take on the zone than in the original game at least, since it’s more focused on speed and less on clumsy underwater sections.
 Conversely, Mad Gear is even worse than Metropolis, if mainly because it’s hard to tell which parts of the background are solid floors and which aren’t.
 After beating the first level, you can play any stage in any order, save the last.

-Part of the reason that the game ended up like this is because this wasn’t initially intended to be a numbered, “mainline” Sonic the Hedgehog title – it was just something low budget for the burgeoning smartphone market, that was renamed at the behest of Sega of America.
+Part of the reason that the game ended up like this is because it’s believed this wasn’t initially intended to be a numbered, “mainline” Sonic the Hedgehog title – it was just something low budget for the burgeoning smartphone market, that was renamed in order to attract more attention.
 (You can still see signs in the Casino Street level that read “Sonic The Portable”.)
 That explains its low quality visuals and nostalgia-bait level types, though not everything else.
 Indeed, while the Sonic Advance/Rush games from Dimps weren’t a patch on the Genesis games, at least they were basically functional, where Sonic 4 can’t even hit that bar.
 It’s true that much of the game’s poor reception among fans stems from the expectations placed on it as a return to the glory days, but even aside from that, it’s still just not very good at all.

 As a mobile game, it was originally intended to use the phone’s gyroscope in various ways – there are two levels in the iOS/Android version where you can tilt the device and cause the whole screen to rotate, in order to fling Sonic through the levels.
 These obviously wouldn’t work on any other platform (an analog stick or the shoulder triggers would replicate the functionality but wouldn’t feel the same), so they were replaced with different stages for the other releases.
 The mobile versions do use a cool trick where the whole screen rotates when going around loop-de-loops, though this probably would’ve looked too dizzying on a larger screen.
 The one implementation of this which is kept the same across all versions is the special stage, a replication of the one from the original Genesis game.
 Here, you directly control the screen rotation, much like the Taito game Cameltry/On the Ball, rather than simply guiding Sonic through an automatically spinning maze.